mjordan/islandora_feeds/README.md

 The data in the XML datastreams in the objects created by this module is indexed in Solr with no additional configuration.
 However, there is currently no field-specific search available.
 Advanced search for these objects would be an awesome addition, if someone wants to take it on.

+### Deriving other datastreams from the OBJ datastream

+It is possible to derive other XML datastreams from the OJB datastream created by this module.
+A sample implementation that creates a dead-simple MODS datastream is provided in the 'modules' subdirectory.

 ## Notes

 * Mapping a source field that is a number to the title won’t work.
 Islandora defaults to sequential numbering as a label when you attempt it.